alizraksi/DepthOfCoveragePerInterval/README.md

 # DepthOfCoveragePerInterval

-If you would like to calculate mean depth of coverage for custom intervals, GATK DepthOfCoverage -L has a serious limitation: it automatically merges overlapping intervals, making it impossible to calculate covrage for intervals such as known protein domains, which frequently overlap with each other.
+If you would like to calculate mean depth of coverage for custom intervals, GATK DepthOfCoverage -L has a serious limitation: it automatically merges overlapping intervals, making it impossible to calculate coverage for intervals such as known protein domains, which frequently overlap with each other.

 This python tool calculates depth of coverage as GATK DepthOfCoverage -L does, but without merging intervals.
 You will need to run this tool AFTER running GATK DepthOfCoverage initially.